-BACKGROUND: There are multiple issues that arise when researchers focus on and only report "statistical significance"of study findings.
+Background: There are multiple issues that arise when researchers focus on and only report "statistical significance"of study findings.
 An important element that is often not included in reports is a discussion of clinical relevance.
-OBJECTIVES: The authors address issues related to significance, the use of effect sizes, confidence or credible intervals, and the inclusion of clinical relevance in reports of research findings.
-METHODS: Measures of magnitude, precision, and relevance such as effect sizes, confidence intervals (CIs), and clinically relevant effects are described in detail.
-Additionally, recommendations for reporting and evaluating effect sizes and CIs are included.
+Objectives: The authors address issues related to significance, the use of effect sizes, confidence or credible intervals, and the inclusion of clinical relevance in reports of research findings.
+Methods: Measures of magnitude, precision, and relevance such as effect sizes, confidence intervals (CIs), and clinically relevant effects are described in detail.
+In addition, recommendations for reporting and evaluating effect sizes and CIs are included.
 Example scenarios are presented to illustrate the interplay of statistical significance and clinical relevance.
-RESULTS: There are several issues that may arise when significance is the focus of clinical research reporting.
-One issue is the lack of attention to nonsignificant findings in published works even though findings demonstrate clinical relevance.
+Results: There are several issues that may arise when significance is the focus of clinical research reporting.
+One issue is the lack of attention to nonsignificant findings in published works although findings show clinical relevance.
 Another issue is that significance is interpreted as clinical relevance.
-As well, clinically relevant results from small sample studies are often not considered for publication, and, thus, findings might not be available for meta-analysis.
-DISCUSSION: Findings in research reports should address effect sizes and clinical relevance and significance.
-Failure to publish clinically relevant effects and CIs may preclude the inclusion of clinically relevant studies in systematic reviews and meta-analyses thereby limiting the advancement of evidence-based practice.
+As well, clinically relevant results from small-sample studies are often not considered for publication, and thus, findings might not be available for meta-analysis.
+Discussion Findings in research reports should address effect sizes and clinical relevance and significance.
+Failure to publish clinically relevant effects and CIs may preclude the inclusion of clinically relevant studies in systematic reviews and meta-analyses, thereby limiting the advancement of evidence-based practice.
 Several accessible resources for researchers to generate, report, and evaluate measures of magnitude, precision, and relevance are included in this article.